paragingle20/ColorRecongnizer/README.md

-# LP3_internship-COLOR RECONGNITION MODEL
+# COLOR RECOGNITION MODEL

-The repository is for color recongnition model using tensorflow and SVM <br />
+The repository is for color recognition model using tensorflow and SVM <br />
 There are folders named 'red','green','blue' which contains the images of training dataset.<br />

-1.There is a folder named "using_tensorflow" which has a color recongnition using tensorflow DNN classifier.<br />
+1.There is a folder named "using_tensorflow" which has a color recognition using tensorflow DNN classifier.<br />
   The first python file "create_dataset" creates a csv file 'p3.csv' with the pixel values for each training image.Here in the class column 0=red      color 1=green 2=blue   <br />
   The second program is the code for the  model to recongnize the color.<br />
   **Note:This requires the tensorflow 1.14.0 version** <br />